somewherewarm/woocommerce-product-bundles-min-max-items/readme.txt

 Want to use WooCommerce to sell personalized cases of wine?
 Boxes of cupcakes?
 T-shirts by the dozen?

-This feature plugin extends the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457) extension, allowing you to create any type of pick-and-mix product bundle.
+This plugin adds [pick-and-mix functionality](https://docs.woocommerce.com/document/bundles/bundles-use-case-pick-and-mix/) to the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457) extension.
 Use it to control the minimum or maximum quantity of products that customers must choose in order to purchase a [Product Bundle](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457).

 == Installation ==